GTEx Data and Analysis FAQs

-The GTEx Portal is tested on the latest versions of Chrome and Firefox, Safari version 7+, and Internet Explorer 11+.
-Please note that the GTEx Portal will not work properly with earlier versions of Internet Explorer.
+The GTEx Portal is tested on the latest versions of Chrome and Firefox, and Safari version 7+.
+Please note that the GTEx Portal will not work properly with Internet Explorer.

 P4) Why is the GTEx Portal not working for me after the latest update?

 While we have taken steps to reduce the chance of this happening, sometimes browsers cache important portal files and do not recognized that they have changed.
 If you are having problems with the GTEx Portal, please try clearing your cache first.
 If that doesn't solve the problem, then please contact us.